det-lab/dataReaderWriter/docs/kaitai-awkward-example.md

 **Note** - This guide assumes:
 - Debian/Ubuntu
 - Bash
-- /opt read-write acces (can be done in a docker container if this is an issue! see [this dockerfile](../../docker/Dockerfile) as an example)
+- /opt read-write access (can be done in a docker container if this is an issue! see [this dockerfile](../../docker/Dockerfile) as an example)

 Dependencies / Initial Setup: